HWHapply/VID/README.md

 ```
 When you execute VID image, you can replace `/your/local/dir(file)` with your local directory, please don't change the `/container/dir(file)`.
 Modify the container directory will lead to execution failure.

-Alternatively, You can specify other VID parameters after image name(vid):
+Alternatively, You can specify other VID parameters after `vid` (image name):
 ```
 vid \
 --clinical_column clinical_colname \